EnSync-engine/Python-SDK/ensync-sdk/README.md

 # EnSync SDK

-Python SDK for EnSync - High-performance event streaming with end-to-end encryption.
+Python SDK for EnSync - High-performance message streaming with end-to-end encryption.
 Built on gRPC for production use.

 ## Installation